medaminenasfi/To-Do-List-App/README.md

 - **Marking Tasks as Completed:** Click on the task to toggle its completed status.

 - *This project is a great way to practice your HTML, CSS, and JavaScript skills.
 Happy coding!*

+# Technologies Used
+#### HTML:
+Markup language used to structure the web application.
+#### CSS:
+Stylesheet language used to design the look and feel of the app.
+#### Javascript:
+Programming language used to implement the app's functionality and interactivity.